thief-adj/salus/README.md

 Also, edit the salus file's "discbin" variable to the full path to the discbin script.
 For example, if your user is "alice", and you downloaded to home:
 >`discbin='/home/alice/discbin/discbin'`

+Lastly, remove the private IP address of whichever machine is running Salus from the `hosts` and/or `servhosts` arrays.

 ### Running Scheduled, Automatic Scans:
 Advisable to run this in a screen.
 Alternatively, you can use cron jobs or you can create a system service.
 Screen is the easiest, though.
 >`screen`